Dey Pray!

 What felt like a few minutes later but in reality had to be about an hour later, you woke up to use the toilet but was surprised to see your mum pacing the short length of whatever was left of your room after packing it up with furniture and personal effects.

 She was praying.
 Like serious, bible-in-hand, sweat-dripping-down-her-face, tongue-whispering prayers.
 You’re shocked, of course, but far be it from you to interrupt.
-So, you go do your business, come back to see her on her knees, head between her knees, fingers intertwined on her bible, praying harder.
+So, you left to do your business and came back to see her on her knees, head between her knees, fingers intertwined on her bible, praying harder.
 She looked so serious that you felt the urge to join her.
 But you had to be at work tomorrow, while all she had to do was show up, looking pretty for a party, later in the day.
 Besides, you had no idea what the prayer point was, so of course, you go back to bed and sleep like a baby.

-Dawn came and as you rushed around to get ready for work, your mum sits up on the bed looking fresh as if she had not traveled hours yesterday and had not spent half the night praying, and asks, ‘Who are your next-door neighbors?’
+Dawn came and as you rushed around to get ready for work, your mum sat on the bed looking fresh as if she had not traveled hours yesterday and had not spent half the night praying, and asked, ‘Who are your next-door neighbors?’

-You look sideways at her from your position at your vanity table, ‘A trio of ladies.
+You looked sideways at her from your position at your vanity table, ‘A trio of ladies.
 They’re nice.’

 ‘Yet, they do not hesitate to disturb like that at night?’
 She asked.

-You feel like there’s more to this soft conversation than the mere issue of disturbance.
+You felt like there was more to this soft conversation than the mere issue of disturbance.
 ‘Well, like I said, they’re nice and we get along well enough.
 I thought the occasional and manageable noise was not reason enough to ruin our rapport.’

-Your mum hikes her brows dramatically, ‘How occasional is occasional?’
+Your mum hiked her brows dramatically, ‘How occasional is occasional?’

 You shake your head and give her the are-we-really having-this-discussion look but answer her anyway, ‘Well, like Tuesdays and Thursdays, sha.’
-Of course, you know it’s Tuesdays and Thursdays exclusively, but now, it sounded stupid that you were not bothered about the specificity.
+Of course, you know it’s Tuesdays and Thursdays exclusively, but now that you mentioned it, it sounded stupid that you were not bothered about the specificity.

-Your mum does what you least expected, she laughed out loud.
-Then she clapped her hands dramatically and placed them on her head as she whispers in Yoruba, ‘Olorun, maje ki ori mi gbabode!
+Your mum did what you least expected.
+She laughed out loud.
+Then she clapped her hands dramatically and placed them on her head as she whispered in Yoruba, ‘Olorun, maje ki ori mi gbabode!
 (God, do not allow my head to accept compromise.)’

 READ ALSO: The Bed Undefiled (A Short Story)

 ‘I’ll see you off.’
-She calls after you and you know she means it.
-So, you wait for her at your doorstep as you blow air through your lips in exasperation.
+She called after you and you know she meant it.
+So, you waited for her at your doorstep as you blew air through your lips in exasperation.
 She really didn’t have to.
-You were going to join her at the traditional wedding in the evening and she’d still pass the night in your house.
+You were going to join her at the traditional wedding in the evening and she’d still spend the night in your house.
 In fact, she was going to be with you till Sunday.
-Little did you know there was more to that morning than meets the eye.
+Little did you know there was more to that morning than met the eye.

-She catches up with you looking very much like the Yoruba mum she was, a wrapper over her nightie, but as you step out, you saw the most… unimaginable and unexpected sight.
-You gasp in shock while your mum looks totally unaffected.
+She caught up with you looking very much like the Yoruba mum she was – a wrapper over her nightie.
+Then you stepped out and saw the most… unimaginable and unexpected sight.
+You gasped in shock while your mum looked totally unaffected.

-Your next-door neighbors, the very pictures of class and flair you wouldn’t stop gushing about, stood in front of your door in different stages of unkemptness.
+Your next-door neighbors, the very picture of class and flair you wouldn’t stop gushing about, stood in front of your door in different stages of unkemptness.
 But that wasn’t the worst of it, they had weird items of clothing on, like – you, of course, can’t believe you’re saying this right now – they were wearing matching clothes that looked too much like what you’d see in a Yoruba movie featuring witches.
 But of course, witches are probably not a thing anymore, right?
-And even if they were, they were definitely not girls your age, more so successful and classy ones like your neighbors.
+And even if they were, they were definitely not girls your age – much less successful and classy ones like your neighbors.

-You turn wide-eyed towards your mum who remains the very picture of calm despite the unseemly drama unfolding.
-You wonder how their weird situation was any of your business.
+You turned, wide-eyed, towards your mum who remained the very picture of calm despite the strange drama unfolding.
+You wondered how their weird situation was any of your business.
 ‘Me?
 How do you mean?’

-‘Some vicious fellow interrupted our thanksgiving yesterday and that uninvited guest came from your apartment!’
-Your fave, make that former fave, the HR lady also with red-stained teeth glowered at you.
+‘Some vicious fellow interrupted our Thanksgiving yesterday and that uninvited guest came from your apartment!’
+Your fave – make that former fave – the HR lady, also featuring red-stained teeth, replied glowering at you.

-Your eyes go from wide-eyed to saucer-sized.
-You step back a bit.
-They look like they wanted to step closer to you, but to your utmost surprise, they’re rooted.
-Your jaw drops as you glance at your mum just in time to catch a subtle smile, an almost imperceptible tilt of her lips.
+Your eyes went from wide-eyed to saucer-sized.
+You stepped back a bit.
+They looked like they wanted to step closer to you, but to your utmost surprise, they were rooted.
+Your jaw dropped as you glanced at your mum just in time to catch a subtle smile – an almost imperceptible tilt of her lips.
 You know that smile too well.
-It was one she wore when she had someone right where she wanted them, especially when they hated it to hades.
+It was the one she wore when she had someone right where she wanted them, especially when they hated the spot they’d been cornered to.
 She knew what was going on.
 It meant the girls were right.
 Whatever happened to them came from your room.

 You are not daft, of course.
-The details start coming together.
+The details started coming together.
 What you realized pushed you a step backward again.

 The girls’ eyes are shooting lasers at this point.
 You could literally feel their anger and frustration at this point.
-Other neighbors were beginning to step out and the fire was giving way to shame.
-You glance at your mum helplessly.
-She returns your glance and shrugs.
-She kisses you on your cheek and tells you to get to work already as she returns into the house.
+Other neighbors were beginning to step out and their fire was giving way to shame.
+You glanced at your mum helplessly.
+She returned your glance and shrugged.
+She kissed you on the cheek and told you to get to work as she returned to the house.

 Work, for where?
-You run back after her and ask for full deets.
+You ran back after her and asked for the full deets.

-She heaves a sigh as she sat on your bed and goes on to tell you in not so many words that you’ve been sharing an apartment complex with witches.
+She heaved a sigh as she sat on your bed and went on to tell you in not so many words that you’d been sharing an apartment complex with witches.
 Real-life, blood-sucking, high-ranking witches.
-Your bag drops to the floor and your strength leaves you as her words bring back a memory.
+Your bag dropped to the floor and your strength left you as her words brought back a memory.

-You finally collapse to the floor and raise your hands to your head.
-Your mum sighs and shakes her head at you.
-Now you understand why she went into spiritual warfare overnight.
+You collapsed on the floor and placed your hands on your head.
+Your mum sighed and shook her head at you.
+Now you understood why she’d gone into spiritual warfare overnight.
 You’ve been living in the apartment for almost 5 months but not once did your spiritual sensitivity pick up the fact that you had diabolical humans as next-door neighbors.
 Your mum came in and within the space of a few hours despite her fatigue, discerned that and dealt with it.

 The girls were right.
-The august visitor was from your apartment – the angels of God on assignment at your mum’s behest from her place of prayer in your apartment.
+The August visitor was from your apartment – the angels of God on assignment at your mum’s behest from her place of prayer in your apartment to their coven next door.

-You cover your face in shame as you wonder when exactly you became so blind and spiritually numb.
-You still went to church and prayed quite all right, but if what just happened was anything to go by, your spirituality is far gone.
+You covered your face in shame as you wondered when exactly you became so blind and spiritually numb.
+You still go to church and prayed quite all right, but if what just happened was anything to go by, your spirituality is far gone.
 Your sensitivity is nowhere to be found and the reason, honestly, is not farfetched because, in truth, you cannot remember the last time you truly connected with the Holy Spirit.

 You shake your head at yourself as you remember your campus days.
 You were a prayer firebrand, but you graduated, and life happened.
 You realized you didn’t have to tighten life to your chest like campus made you believe.
 You discovered that people are a whole lot more normal than you give them credit for.
 You thought your generation had no witchcraft or sorcery.
 All that fire was for the older generation.
 Millennials and Gen Z are all about tech and entertainment.
 At least that was what you thought.

-It really did not occur to you that as mantles are being transferred to younger ministers in Christendom, so also is the baton being passed on to younger people in the kingdom of darkness.
+It really did not occur to you that as mantles are being transferred to younger ministers in Christendom, so is the baton being passed on to younger agents in the kingdom of darkness.
 You forgot that the devil will never lack instruments in any generation.

-You swallow as you rubbed down your face again.
-Your phone rings.
+You swallowed as you rubbed down your face again.
+Your phone rang.
 It’s your colleague.
-You remember work.
-You glance at your mum and catch her staring at you intently.
+You remembered you still had to get to work.
+You glanced at your mum and caught her staring at you intently.

 READ ALSO: Guilt-free (A Short Story)

-‘Mummy…’ Your voice trails off as she narrows her eyes at you.
-Then you try again.
+‘Mummy…’ Your voice trailed off as she narrowed her eyes at you like she was daring you to say what you had in mind.
+You cleared your throat and tried again.
 ‘Mummy, can you please release them?’

-She gasps dramatically ‘Ah!
+She gasped dramatically ‘Ah!
 Release bi ti bawo?
 (How can I release them?)
-I did not bring them to your doorstep neither did I tie them down.
+I did not bring them to your doorstep nor did I tie them down.
 Besides, I know you’re not worried about them.
 You fear going out there and having to walk around them as you leave for work.’

-You look away like a child whose hands had been caught in the candy jar.
+You looked away like a child whose hands had been caught in the candy jar.

 ‘Now, I don’t know when your prayer life became meh or when you lost all spiritual sensitivity, but I want you to start acting like the child of Whom you are.
 You are a child of God and greater is He that is in you than he that is in them.
 So, right now, mo di oju mi (as I shut my eyes), stand up in the liberty wherewith Christ has made you free and leave for work even if it means walking between them.’
 Your mum ordered as she snapped her finger and threw her arm in the direction of the door.

 You stood up feeling only quarter-motivated but knowing you had no choice, you had to work.
-But as you walk towards the door, hoping the girls had found their way away from your doorstep, you realized something unnegotiable.
+As you walked towards the door, hoping the girls had found their way away from your doorstep, you realized something unnegotiable.
 You had to get your prayer life back.
 Apparently, your very existence depended on it.
 And you decided it was going to start that morning as you immediately began an impromptu fast.

 Thank you dear🤍 We really are surrounded; by the GOOD & bad!
 May God help us[ME] to be watchful & PRAYERFUL in Jesus name 🙏